ppy/osu-wiki/wiki/Community/osu!monthly/en.md

 More information can be found on the second version of the osu!monthly, an official [website](https://osumonthly.com/) was also created at that time to list the team and archive the productions of the osu!monthly teams, so check it out!

-### A new beginning (2022 - now)
+### A new beginning (2022 - present)

-With a desire to once again revive this project, the [osu!monthly Team](/wiki/People/osu!monthly_Team) was formed with [0x84f](https://osu.ppy.sh/users/7944724) at the helm, and relaunched the project this time directly as newsposts, and not by `.pdf`.
-The project continues to perpetuate, and hopefully for a long time.
+With a desire to once again revive this project, the [osu!monthly Team](/wiki/People/osu!monthly_Team) was formed with [0x84f](https://osu.ppy.sh/users/7944724) at the helm, and relaunched the project this time directly as news posts, and not by `.pdf`.
+The project is currently ongoing.

 #### Archives